-They have won international distinctions and won over the hearts of young readers all the way from China and South Korea to the U.S., Mexico and Australia.
+They’ve gained international distinctions – and won over the hearts of young readers all the way from China and South Korea to the U.S., Mexico and Australia.
 Culture.pl presents the biggest Polish hits on the international children’s book market.

 Korczak’s language is often ambiguous and poses a lot of difficulties for the translator – this applies especially to his dialogues.
 To some extent, it’s the effect of trying to mimic the language of a child – to recreate what was actually said by the children he took care of [in the orphanage].

 Besides language difficulties, the problem also lay in the pre-war topography of Warsaw.
-That is why the English translation was accompanied by footnotes.
-Kaytek the Wizard was published by a small publishing house from New York – Penlight Publications, in August 2012.
+That’s why the English translation was accompanied by footnotes.
+Kaytek the Wizard was published by a small publishing house from New York, Penlight Publications, in August 2012.
 The book was illustrated by Israeli artist Avi Katz.

 What do the huffs, puffs, whistles, whizzes and other plays-on-words by Julian Tuwim sound like in other languages?
 The Universitas publishing house recently released The Locomotive in three languages: Polish, English and German, with the classic pre-war illustrations by Jan Lewitt and Jerzy Him.

-The large-format album about bees was translated into Spanish, German and several other languages.
-Their author, Piotr Socha, was awarded the prize for best scientific book in the ‘children’s book’ category at Wissenschaftsbuch des Jahres 2017 in Vienna.
+The large-format album was translated into Spanish, German and several other languages.
+The author of Bees, Piotr Socha, was awarded the prize for best scientific book in the ‘children’s book’ category at Wissenschaftsbuch des Jahres 2017 in Vienna.
 The book consists of 30 illustrated spreads, inviting the reader into the world of bees.
 We find out how a honeycomb is made, what a beekeeper’s job consists of and what different honey types taste like.
 Piotr Socha's book was inspired by his family story and childhood memories – the author’s father was a beekeeper.
 Aside from books for children, Socha makes board games and audiobooks.

 Centre of Polish books in London: Tuwim, Chernobyl, emigration

-Among Centrala’s international repertoire, it’s worth mentioning the comic-book Chernobyl.
-The Zone by Francisco Sánchez with illustrations by Natacha Bustos and a Polish-English book on the subject of emigration – Do You Miss Your Country? by Monika Szydłowska.
+Amongst Centrala’s international repertoire, it’s worth mentioning the comic-book Chernobyl: The Zone by Francisco Sánchez, with illustrations by Natacha Bustos, and a Polish-English book on the subject of emigration – Do You Miss Your Country? by Monika Szydłowska.
 It’s a kind of documentary or reportage about millions of emigrants and their families.
 The publishing house’s site says:

-After the German, Korean, Spanish and French editions of Wszystko Gra (editor’s translation: Everything’s Fine Tuned) were showered with prizes, it was time for China!
+After the German, Korean, Spanish and French editions of Wszystko Gra were showered with prizes, it was time for China!
 Its Asian success seems inevitable – it’s enough to look at the list of awards Anna Czerwińska-Rydel and Marta Ignerska have won so far: the Bologna Ragazzi Award 2012 in the non-fiction category, the Critics’ Choice Grand Prix in Vienna and the silver medal in the European Design Awards 2012.

 The Korean fan club of Iwona Chmielewska

 She is the only Polish author to have a fan club in South Korea.
-Iwona Chmielewska often returns there, teaches classes at the University in Seoul, meets with her readers, who have learned a lot about Polish culture and the history of Toruń from her books.
-In 2011, a picture book with the illustrations from her A House of the Mind: Maum with text by Kim Hee-Kyung (published by Changbi Publishers, Korea) won first prize in the Non-fiction category of the Bologna Ragazzi Award.
-The jury admired the abstract, geometric forms made with painter-like precision and mastery.
+Iwona Chmielewska often returns there, teaches classes at the University in Seoul and meets with her readers, who have learned a lot about Polish culture and the history of Toruń from her books.
+In 2011, a picture book with the illustrations from her A House of the Mind: Maum with text by Kim Hee-Kyung (published by Changbi Publishers, Korea) won first prize in the Non-Fiction category of the Bologna Ragazzi Award.
+The jury admired the abstract, geometric forms made with painterly precision and mastery.

 The Mizielińskis are everywhere

 The New York Times placed Maps on their list of six most beautiful children’s books of 2013.
 The book is without a doubt the biggest success of Polish children literature on the world market.
 In 2012 alone, over two million copies were sold, in 25 different languages.
-Readers in Japan purchased over 100 thousand copies.
+Readers in Japan have purchased more than 100,000 copies.